USS Liberty. June 8, 1967.

 1018316866

-Today’s Andrew story for blogging is another courageous anti fascist.
-Captain William McGonagle and his crew on the USS Liberty, those 34 American crewmen who died under Israeli attacks in one of the most controversial moments of American Zionist support placing Zionist interest above the lives of servicemen asked to give their lives for America.
-Not for Zionism.
+Who can forget the story of Captain William McGonagle and his crew on the USS Liberty, on this day, June 8, 1967, 34 American crewmen died under Israeli attacks in one of the most disturbing moments of Presidential allegiance to Zionists over Americans.

 The Navy Court of Inquiry’s investigation proceedings following the incident were held in closed sessions.
 The survivors received gag orders forbidding them to talk about that day.
 The story and all it represents for US/Zionist relations remains outside of mainstream reporting to this day.

 There is still no justice for the US service men who died that day.
-And for the pilots of the Carrier based jets who scrambled after hearing Captain McGonagle’s SOS, only to be turned around.
-Under U.S. defense secretary Robert McNamara jets that had been dispatched to assist the Liberty were turned around.
-“Leave no man behind?”
+And for the pilots of the 12 Carrier based jets on the USS Saratoga who scrambled after hearing Captain McGonagle’s SOS, only to be turned around by U.S. defense secretary Robert McNamara.

 McGonagle was severely wounded during the first air attack and although the bridge had sustained heavy damage he stayed and directed the defense of the ship, refusing to leave his post for medical attention.
 As the Israeli fighters continued their attack he maneuvered his ship, directed its defense, supervised the control of flooding and fire, and saw to the care of the casualties.